skip to content

 2. With the support of their sponsor, a draft application, or at least an outline research proposal should then be submitted to the Faculty Research Officer () by a minimum of four weeks before the relevant deadline (details below).
 The sponsor should also submit a short statement of their support for the proposal.

-3. Applications that are received less than five working days before the funder deadline will not be submitted by the University, irrespective of support from the sponsor or the Faculty.
+3. Applications should be submitted to the University Research Office four weeks before the funder deadline, irrespective of support from the sponsor or the Faculty.

 4. The Faculty will assess all the proposals thus submitted.
-For the British Academy Postdoctoral Fellowships and Leverhulme ECFs there is an internal competition, and we can only support very few applications; otherwise we hope to support all quality applications which intersect with research already being undertaken or developed in the Faculty.
+For the Leverhulme ECFs there is an internal competition, and we can only support very few applications; otherwise we hope to support all quality applications which intersect with research already being undertaken or developed in the Faculty.

 5. We will then let you know whether we are able to support your application in good time for the final submission deadline.
 We will provide feedback on both those applications we are, and are not, able to support, working with you to make applications as strong as possible before final submission.